replicatedhq/replicated-docs/docs/enterprise/gitops-workflow.md

       The Gitops subtab opens and displays a public deployment key.
 The private key is stored securely in the admin console.

-1. Click **Copy key** to copy the key.
+1. Click **Copy key**.
 Click **repo settings page** and add the public deployment key in the repository settings page.
-Enable the write access permissions for this key, otherwise the commit fails when KOTS pushes the commit to the repository.
+Enable the write access permissions for this key, otherwise KOTS cannot push the commit to the repository.

   ![GitOps Deployment Key](/images/gitops-deployment-key.png)